Micronutrients

 • Increased susceptibility to infection

-Haemoglobin levels are often measured if iron deficiency is suspected.
-This provides information on how much iron is in the blood, but does not indicate how it is generally supplied by the body's iron stores.
-Ferritin levels, transferrin levels and transferrin saturation should therefore also be determined for a precise indication of the iron status, which should ideally be within the normal range.
+When iron deficiency is suspected, the haemoglobin level is often measured first.
+This provides information about how much iron is contained in the blood.
+The catch: it does not reveal the overall state of your body's iron stores.
+For an accurate determination of iron status, ferritin levels, transferrin levels and transferrin saturation should also be checked.
+All these values must be within the normal range.

 Normal values and deviations

-How long does it take for iron deficiency to resolve?
+How long does it take to remedy iron deficiency?

-How much iron per day in the case of iron deficiency?
+How much iron per day for iron deficiency?

-Supplementation for iron deficiency: Tablets, capsules, liquid iron, etc.
+Supplements for iron deficiency: tablets, capsules, liquid iron, etc.

 To all BIOGENA iron preparations